NOTE: Text submission in WYSIWYG editor is NOT recommended as it may not generate a similarity report.

 Enables the settings you have made, so you do not have to go through and reset them for each assignment.

-If your assignment folder has Identify individual submissions for originality checking enabled, you need to submit file submissions for originality checking manually.
+If your assignment folder has Identify individual submissions for similarity checking enabled, you need to submit file submissions for similarity checking manually.

 This option is useful if you do not want to check every file submission for plagiarism but still want the ability to do so on a case-by-case basis.

-- From the Folder Submissions page, click theSubmit file for originality checking icon to the far right.
+- From the Folder Submissions page, click theSubmit file to Turnitin icon to the far right.

-From the Folder Submissions page, you can view Originality Reports.
+From the Folder Submissions page, you can view Similarity Reports.
 When a report is available, the status changes from In-Progress to a percentage rating, which indicates the level of matching content.

 - A lower percentage rating indicates the content is likely original and has not been copied.